danmunz/recipes/sichuan_chili_oil.md

 We're going for something halfway between an oil and a _condiment_, in the classical sense: Imagine a fruit-less chutney, or a meat-less bolognese.
 We want a seasoned oil that's also somehow chunky and chewy.
 We want spice, but we want it well-balanced with other flavors.
 We want something that you could put on absolutely everything.
 After browsing about a hundred different recipes/YouTube videos, this recipe is what I've landed on.

 This is one of those recipes that seems mysterious, despite (or maybe because of) having highly fungible moving parts.
 All you _strictly_ need to come out having made Sichuan chili oil is chilis and oil, with some Sichuan peppercorn probably on just this side of the "required" line.
 The other inclusions aren't _optional_, per se, but they're definitely in that second "some grandmas always used it, some grandmas never used it" tier of ingredients.
 This recipe is on the maximalist end of those inclusions, because I like fussiness and complexity of flavor but also because it's easier to customize it by taking out stuff you don't like.
 (Ingredients that are _truly_ optional here are denoted as such below.)
+This food is also highly adjustable; the recipe here is aimed at giving a good general balance, but you can adjust amounts pretty much to your liking.
+More garlic?
+Less chili?
+More salt?
+Less ginger?
+Fine, fine, fine, fine.
+These are levers, not instructions.

 Anyhow, the key here turns out not to be the ingredients, but the technique - or, more appropriately, the solution.
 If you think about it, this recipe is trying to solve a problem: We want to come out with a relatively heavy condiment - an oil - that can stand up to Sichuan staples like doughy noodles, fatty meats, fried fish, and the like.
 So it needs to be _loud_.
 The volume needs to be turned up.
 But for the same reason, we want some pretty intricate flavors.
 It has to have enough complexity to anchor a dish in ways that ordinary condiments can't.
 Noodles mixed with straight Sriracha would be inedible; rice mixed with ketchup is what twelve-year-olds make for dinner when mom is stuck at work; but rice or noodles mixed in good Sichuan chili oil are quite legitimately a delicacy.